CBIIT/beautiful-jekyll/workshops/index.md

 <li> Mordred and other open source software to generate molecular features </li>
 </ul>

-Part 2 will include a 30-minute presentation followed by a 20-minute tools review. in Part 2, we will extend the concepts demonstrated in Part 1 to build machine learning classification models for predicting small-molecule (drug-like) function (ex., CNS, GI Agent, etc.).
+<p> Part 2 will include a 30-minute presentation followed by a 20-minute tools review.
+in Part 2, we will extend the concepts demonstrated in Part 1 to build machine learning classification models for predicting small-molecule (drug-like) function (ex., CNS, GI Agent, etc.).
 Tools include: